Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Introduction

 Utilizing external information~(e.g., multi-view\cite{10234694} or multi-party\cite{10115455} information) can significantly enhance the performance of FSL, but this involves complex information acquisition pathways.
 A direct method to mitigate overfitting in FSL is through data augmentation~\cite{li2020adversarial}.
 However, reliably getting diverse data remains a challenging problem, where the augmented instances should contain discriminative features of the classes and exhibit high intra-class diversity~\cite{le2019shadow}.
 Unfortunately, this often breaks down in adversarial learning~\cite{zhang2018metagan,gao2018low,tsutsui2019meta} methods, where there is a shortfall in generating diverse samples.
 Recently, leveraging prior knowledge from large models (e.g., stable diffusion~\cite{rombach2022high}) for data augmentation demonstrates significant potential.
 However, this success has not seamlessly extended into the realm of FGVC, one reason to consider is feature contamination, as depicted in Figure~\ref{motivation}.
 It is manifested specifically as augmented data being unrelated to the original data or suffering from detail loss.
 In (a), when the label \textit{Geococcyx} is used as input, the model fails to generate the expected result, the result is an unrelated composite animal image.
 Similarly, in (b), when the input image is \textit{Crested Auklet}, although the generated images possess bird-like structures, their detailed features do not align with the target subclass.
+Please note that this phenomenon has been observed across different types of datasets.
 One of the reasons contributing to this phenomenon is believed to be the specialized nature of fine-grained labels.
 This implies that nouns within these labels are less common compared to general images.
-Consequently, during the pre-training process, large models struggle to accurately establish a mapping between labels and semantic features.
-In (c), we present statistical results of semantic consistency in fine-grained data within large models.
-The darker colors indicate higher relevance.
-It can be observed that semantic misalignment of fine-grained labels is widely prevalent in large models.
-Without a doubt, utilizing such feature contamination images for training fine-grained models would severely impair the models' understanding of instances.
+Consequently, during the pre-training process, this inherent imbalance poses a challenge for models to effectively learn fine-grained information and accurately establish a mapping between labels and semantic features.
+As a result, they struggle to depict fine-grained features during data augmentation with large models.
+Utilizing such feature contamination images for training fine-grained models would severely impair the models' understanding of instances.
 Moreover, limited instances can also result in data feature points struggling to encompass the intricate boundaries between different categories.
 Models may lean towards adopting simplistic decision boundaries, preventing them from capturing the complex classification scenarios present in the real world.